robbinsa530/HowFar/README.md

 - Append route segments to both the beginning and end of the route.
 Helpful in case you've mapped a complex route and want to edit the start.
 - Road/walkway preference for fine-tuning routes.
 - Strava integration to post your route as an activity to your Strava account (requires Strava login).
-- Export activities to GPX files (import coming soon...)
+- Import and export activities from/to GPX files

 ## Selected Features Explained
 ### Mapping Functionality